tsykoduk/greg.nokes.name/_posts/2026-01-31-socrates-nazi-doctors-and-the-meme-war.md

 Research from Harvard's Berkman Klein Center suggests this structure has a secular equivalent.

-They analyzed four million political stories from 2015-2018 and found the American political media ecosystem is fundamentally asymmetric.
+Researchers analyzed four million political stories from 2015-2018 and found the American political media ecosystem is fundamentally asymmetric.
 The right wing has a well-defined, relatively insular network - what researchers call a "propaganda feedback loop" that progressively lowers the cost of lying.
 The libertarian commentator Julian Sanchez called this "epistemic closure": whatever contradicts the reality presented by right-wing news can be dismissed because it comes from the liberal media.

 Same structure.
 Different scripture.